Measurement of $\Lambda$ Polarization in the $\pi^{-}p \to K^{0} \Lambda$ Reaction at $p_{\pi^{-}}=1.33$ GeV/$c$ toward a New $\Lambda p$ Scattering Experiment: Analysis 1 : Identification of the reaction

-Finally, $\Lambda$ was identified \fixxx{using} the missing mass method of the $\PiKX$ reaction. \fix{Fig.} \ref{fig-mm} shows the measured missing mass spectrum.
-A peak on the left corresponds to $\Lam$, and the one on the right corresponds to $\Sigma^{0}$.
-An extensive background structure (blue shade) appeared from multi-$\pi$ production ($\multipi$). \fixxx{Because} we did not directly identify $\Kz$ production using the invariant mass of $\pP$ and $\pM$, multi-$\pi$ production contributes to the background, which can be removed later in the offline analysis.
-The selected range for $\Lam$ was set to be the $\pm3\sigma$ range (1.07-1.16 GeV/$c^{2}$) obtained by fitting the spectrum with two Gaussians and a third-order polynomial.
-In this work, a total of $5.48\times10^{5}$ $\Lam$ particles were accumulated.
+Finally, $\Lambda$ was identified \fixxx{using} the missing mass method of the $\PiKX$ reaction, \wip{requiring the detection of proton and $\pM$ from the $\Ldecay$ decay.} Fig. \ref{fig-mm} shows the missing mass, $\mm$, with a fitting function of two Gaussians and a third-order polynomial.
+The left peak corresponds to $\Lam$, and the another $\Sigma^{0}$.
+The background structure (blue shade) originated from multiple $\pi$ production (i.e., $\multipi$).
+The $\pm3\sigma$ interval of the first Gaussian (1.07-1.16 GeV/$c^{2}$) was defined as the $\Lam$ range for later analyses.
+Here, $6.73\times10^{4}$ $\Lam$ particles were accumulated.